KeilanKenny/KeilanKenny/README.md

 ## Hobbies
 - **Fantasy Premier League:** Using analytics and modelling to achieve high ranks, finished 4,848th (top 0.08%) in 2018/19 & 15,788th (top 0.17%) in 2021/22.
 Also finished 1,191st (top 3.3%) in Eliteserien Fantasy and 55th (top 0.003%) in World Cup Fantasy in 2022.
 - **Gaming:** Enjoy playing and watching competitive gaming and collecting achievements.
-- **Movies:** I watch all types of movies and log them to Letterboxd.
+- **Movies:** Watch all types of movies and log them to Letterboxd.